While not mandatory by law, having a written employment contract is highly recommended in Hong Kong for both employers and employees.

 Inform Employees of Changes to the Contract

-Hong Kong Employment Ordinance provides that if there are changes to the employment terms, the same must be notified to the employee at the earliest.
+Hong Kong Employment Ordinance provides that if there are changes to the employment terms or employment conditions, the employee must be notified as soon as possible.

 A copy of the amended terms must be provided to the employee.